-In the world of Search Engine Optimization, there’s a menacing, ghoulish tale that Search Engine Specialists tell late at night around the eerie, incandescent glow of our computer screens.
+In the world of SEO, there’s a menacing, ghoulish tale that Search Engine Specialists tell late at night around the eerie, incandescent glow of our computer screens.
 It involves a shift-shaping creature so macabre it incites the deepest of fears among those of us who work diligently on the tangled and twisted web sphere.
-This frightening creature crawls websites inflicting damage so significant it impacts the overall organic health of your website.
+This frightening creature crawls websites inflicting damage so significant, it impacts the overall organic health of your website.
 What is this creature?
 It’s the terrifying Black Hat of SEO!

-If you’re not shaking in your pants by now, then let us delve into this grisly tale.
+If you’re not shaking in your boots by now, then let us delve into this grisly tale.
 Since the rise of search engine rankings, there have been those that have attempted to game the system for a more favorable position in search engine results.
-Over time, however, search engines have improved their algorithms (a set of signal updates to determine the authoritativeness and reputation of your website), in order to make the web safer and more useful.
-Many of these unannounced updates have even included a series of penalties to “punish” websites who utilize these deceptive practices.
-In the spooky spirit of Halloween, we’re here to warn you about some Black Hat SEO tactics that, whether purposefully or not, do much more harm than good and should be avoided!
+Over time, however, search engines have improved their algorithms (a set of signal updates to determine the authoritativeness and reputation of your website) to make the web safer and more useful.
+Many of these unannounced updates have even included a series of penalties to “punish” websites who use these deceptive practices.
+In the spooky spirit of Halloween, we’re here to warn you about some Black Hat SEO tactics that, whether purposefully or not, do much more harm than good—and should be avoided!

 1. Keyword Stuffing

-The foundation of much common SEO knowledge is the utilization of keywords and while well-researched keywords are a great way to optimize your website, more is definitely not better.
-Keyword stuffing is referred to as over-optimizing and search engines have been staunch in advocating against it.
-Avoid stuffing your title tags, meta descriptions and on-page content with a slew of keywords separated by commas.
-A general guideline is about 70 characters for the title tag and about 155 characters for the meta description.
-Utilize a free, online tool to craft these tags!
-For on-page content, write a few paragraphs of helpful information that a customer will find valuable.
-Focus on readability and overall usefulness.
+The foundation of much common SEO knowledge is the utilization of keywords.
+While well-researched keywords are a great way to optimize your website, more is definitely not better.
+Keyword stuffing is referred to as over-optimizing, and search engines have been staunch in advocating against it.
+Avoid stuffing your title tags, meta descriptions, and on-page content with a slew of keywords separated by commas.
+A general guideline is about 70 characters for the title tag and about 155 characters for the meta description—utilize a free online tool to craft these tags.
+For on-page content, write a few paragraphs of helpful information that a customer will find valuable, focusing on readability and overall usefulness.

 2. Keyword Irrelevancy

-Another tactic to avoid is utilizing keywords that don’t relate to your product or category in an attempt to rank for that key term.
+Another tactic to avoid is using keywords that don’t relate to your product or category in an attempt to rank for that key term.
 Even if a customer does land on your page because of this deceptive strategy, they will more than likely quickly bounce from your site since the page does not offer what they were looking for, further damaging your site’s authoritativeness.
-Search engines are also a lot faster in determining the true subject of each web page.
-It’s a lose-lose situation.
+Search engines are also a lot faster in determining the true subject of each web page, so it’s a lose-lose situation.
 Instead, focus on keyword quality and choose keywords that are relevant to each page of your website and products.

 3. Duplicate Content

-Utilizing duplicated content on your category and product descriptions can be tempting, especially if you are selling items that you have not manufactured.
-You understand that content is important so borrowing these lines of text may seem like an easy fix.
-However, duplicate content may lead to a weakening of your website’s trust factor because when there are multiple versions of the exact same content, search engines have to choose which version is more relevant.
+Using duplicated content on your category and product descriptions can be tempting, especially if you are selling items that you have not manufactured.
+You understand that content is important, so borrowing these lines of text may seem like an easy fix.
+However, duplicate content may lead to a weakening of your website’s trust factor—when there are multiple versions of the exact same content, search engines have to choose which version is more relevant.
 This relevancy could be determined by which is older, has more traffic, or has a higher trust metric.
 If you have only recently opened your ecommerce store, this probably means your site won’t be chosen.
 Search engines favor useful AND unique content.
-Take some time to write unique product description where applicable.
-You’ll have a much better chance at being organically found.
+Take some time to write unique product description where applicable—you’ll have a much better chance at being organically found.

 4. Creating Low-Quality Directory Links